 Kathryn Raponi, also known as Katie by her friends and family, is a Florida native who comes to Highlands by way of Madrid, Spain.
 After studying at The University of Central Florida, Kathryn worked in client services at a branding agency

-Orlando representing resorts, restaurants, and retailers across the nation.
+in Orlando representing resorts, restaurants, and retailers across the nation.
 Adding to her past front of house and wine distribution experience, her passion for food and wine grew deeper during her year abroad.
 A yearning for fresh air, a slower pace of life and international culture on this side of the pond, however, brought her to Highlands and Old Edwards.
 After working with the Inn’s diverse team to create long lasting memories for guests over the past two years, Kathryn has caught the hospitality bug.
 She looks forward to the years to come and cannot wait to see you in Madison’s and The Wine Garden!

 After years of service at Sea Island’s Cloister hotel, Evan heeded the mountain’s calling after many weekends spent in the area.
 He finally decided to call Highlands home in 2019.
 Evan strives to provide guests of Old Edwards Inn with the

-finest of dining experiences.
+the finest of dining experiences.
 Beginning his dining career at Chick-fil-A instilled a very strong work ethic and a sincere wish to deliver the best customer service possible.

 Originally from Birmingham, AL, Trevor gained most of his fine dining experience while working for Cypress Restaurant and Il Lusso in Tallahassee, Florida.
 A certified Sommelier, Trevor is passionate about the stories and people that are